 And the Institute’s embrace of technology goes well beyond this.
 Check out the Smithsonian’s podcast network, anchored by Sidedoor.
 Sidedoor is designed to broaden understanding of the Institute’s mission and introduce listeners to a broad range of topics, like interviewing local riverkeepers, visiting protected species in Latin America, and delving into American history.

 Other Smithsonian museums have their own podcasts, including Portraits, from the National Portrait Gallery, and Air/Space, from the National Air and Space Museum.
 It was also an early adopter of YouTube, uploading live events and educational content for over a decade.

 While the COVID-19 pandemic has created obvious change management challenges for the Smithsonian Institute with closed facilities and reduced revenue, there’s another problem to contend with: How to remember the pandemic when it fades.

 As a repository of American history, the Smithsonian is expected to do this as part of its mission.
 And while they can get a sense of what they want to collect, the pandemic kept this collection largely abstract.
 Coronavirus interferes with the Institute’s protocol for artifact collection and curation, on top of the work-from-home orders and other facets of pandemic life.

 There’s also a question of perspective and justice.
-The pandemic has hit the United States’ diverse regions and communities in many, many different ways, and the Institute must tackle collecting varied perspectives on the pandemic.
-By working with museums and organizations it has close relationships with around the country, the Smithsonian hopes to gain a broad perspective of what to collect and preserve.
+The pandemic has hit the United States’ diverse regions and communities in many, many different ways.
+The Institute must tackle collecting varied perspectives on the pandemic.
+By working with museums and organizations it has close relationships around the country.
+The Smithsonian hopes to gain a broad perspective of what to collect and preserve.

 Every organization can learn from the challenges the Smithsonian has overcome.
-To learn how you can use innovation strategy to create a better product, organization, or mission, request a demo!
+To learn how you can use innovation strategy to create a better product, request a demo!